p-mackay/moordesign/README.md

 </details>

 **Mooring Summary**
 Gives an overview of the mooring.
-The file can then be viewed, saved, or printed.
+A temp file is created which can then be viewed, saved, printed, or discarded without using space on hard disk.

 # Installation
 ## Prerequisites